E-MailRelay

 IP addresses

-By default the E-MailRelay server listens for connections on the wildcard IPv4 and IPv6 addresses, and when making outgoing connections it does not explicitly bind an address to the the local socket.
+By default the E-MailRelay server listens for connections on the wildcard IPv4 and IPv6 addresses, and when making outgoing connections it does not explicitly bind any particular address to the the local socket.

 If a single network address is specified with the --interface command-line option then that address is used for listening.